-- 3.4.6.7 The mitigation measures shall include preservation of vegetation and natural coastline, transplanting of trees (with appropriate techniques and sufficient time for preparing the root system of trees for transplantation), provision of screen planting, re-vegetation of disturbed land, woodland restoration, compensatory planting using native trees, provisioning / reprovisioning of amenity areas and open spaces, avoidance or minimization of noise barriers, design of structures, provision of finishes to structures, colour scheme and texture of material used and any measures to mitigate the impact on existing and planned land uses and sensitive receivers.
-Parties shall be identified for the on going management and maintenance of the proposed mitigation works to ensure their effectiveness throughout the operation phase of the Project.
-A practical programme and funding proposal for the implementation of the recommended measures shall be provided.
-Presentation of photomontages of the Project in the existing and planned setting illustrating the effectiveness of the proposed mitigation measures shall be included. - 3.4.6.8 Annotated illustration materials such as coloured perspective drawings, plans and section/elevation diagrams, oblique aerial photographs, photographs taken at vantage points, and computer-generated photomontage shall be adopted to fully illustrate the landscape and visual impacts of the Project.
+- obstruction and interference with the key views of the adjacent areas; - (iv) description of the severity of visual impacts in terms of sensitivity of the receivers and the magnitude of changes; and - (v) recommendation of alternative designs and/or mitigation measures to minimize adverse effects identified, including provision of a landscape design. - 3.6.5.5 Annotated illustration materials such as coloured perspective drawings, plans and section/elevation diagrams, oblique aerial photographs, photographs taken at vantage points, and computer-generated photomontage shall be adopted to fully illustrate the landscape and visual impacts of the Project.
 In particular, the landscape and visual impacts of the Project with and without mitigation measures shall also be properly illustrated in existing and planned setting by computer-generated photomontage so as to demonstrate the effectiveness of the proposed mitigation measures.
 All computer graphics shall be compatible with Microstation DGN file format or as agreed with the Director.
-The Applicant shall record the technical details such as system set-up, software, data files and function in preparing the illustration, which may need to be submitted for verification of the accuracy of the illustrations.
+Applicant shall record the technical details such as system set-up, software, data files and function in preparing the illustration, which may need to be submitted for verification of the accuracy of the illustrations.

-3.4.7 Summary of Environmental Outcomes
+3.6.6 Summary of Environmental Outcomes

-The EIA report shall contain a summary of key environmental outcomes arising from the EIA study, including the population and environmentally sensitive areas protected, environmentally friendly designs recommended, key environmental problems avoided, compensation areas included and the environmental benefits of environmental protection measures recommended.
+The EIA report shall contain a summary of the key environmental outcomes arising from the EIA study, including the population and environmentally sensitive areas protected, environmentally friendly designs recommended, key environmental problems avoided, and the environmental benefits of environmental protection measures recommended.

-3.4.8 Environmental Monitoring and Audit (EM&A) Requirements
+4. ENVIRONMENTAL MONITORING & AUDIT (EM&A) REQUIREMENTS

-- 3.4.8.1 The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the construction and operation phases of the Project and, if affirmative, to define the scope of EM&A requirements for the Project in the EIA study. - 3.4.8.2 Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM.
-The Applicant shall also propose real-time reporting of monitoring data for the Project through a dedicated internet website. - 3.4.8.3 The Applicant shall prepare a Project Implementation Schedule (in the form of a checklist as shown in Appendix C to this EIA study brief) containing all the EIA study recommendations and mitigation measures with reference to the implementation programme.
-The Project Implementation Schedule shall include the explicit agreement reached between the Applicant and relevant parties on the responsibility for funding, implementation, management and maintenance of mitigation measures.
-Alternatively, the Project Implementation Schedule shall include an undertaking from the Applicant to assume the responsibility of all those mitigation measures until an agreement is reached between the Applicant and relevant parties on the funding, implementation, management and maintenance of mitigation measures.
+- 4.1 The Applicant shall identify in the EIA study whether there is any need for EM&A activities during the construction phase of the project and, if affirmative, to define the scope of the EM&A requirements for the project in the EIA study. - 4.2 Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM. - 4.3 The Applicant shall prepare a project implementation schedule (in the form of a checklist as shown in Appendix C to this study brief) containing the EIA study recommendations and mitigation measures with reference to the implementation programme.

-4. DURATION OF VALIDITY
+5. DURATION OF VALIDITY

-4.1 The Applicant shall notify the Director of the commencement of the EIA study.
-If the EIA study does not commence within 36 months after the date of issue of the EIA study brief, the Applicant shall apply to the Director for a fresh EIA study brief before commencement of the EIA study.
+5.1 The Applicant shall notify the Director of the commencement of the EIA study.
+If the EIA study does not commence within 36 months after the date of issue of this EIA study brief, the Applicant shall apply to the Director for a fresh

+EIA study brief before commencement of the EIA study.

-5. REPORT REQUIREMENTS
+6. REPORT REQUIREMENTS